How to learn Japanese for beginners: 16 tips to get started

 If your goal is to become fluent at speaking Japanese, just reading a bunch of manga and watching anime on Netflix isn’t enough.

-You need to intentionally spend time practising speaking out loud phrases each day.
+You need to intentionally spend time practicing speaking out loud phrases each day.

 Even knowing how to pronounce simple phrases like “こんにちは” (Hello) or “ありがとう” (Thank you) and understanding different pitch accents make a big difference in your ability to communicate.